mundschenk-at/comment-mail-kb/tutorials/2015/8-sso-integration.md

 <a id="-google"></a>
 ## Google SSO Integration

-**Step 1.** Visit the Google Developer Console:
+### Step 1.
+Visit the Google Developer Console

-  https://console.developers.google.com Sign-in or create a new account.
+See <https://console.developers.google.com>; sign-in or create a new account.

+### Step 2.
+Create a New Project

-**Step 2.** Once you're logged-in, click the "Create Project" button.
+Once you're logged-in, click the "Create Project" button.

 [![2014-11-23_23-52-22](https://cloud.githubusercontent.com/assets/1563559/5162455/ce96ebc6-736b-11e4-9e3c-8651308fd45a.png)](https://cloud.githubusercontent.com/assets/1563559/5162455/ce96ebc6-736b-11e4-9e3c-8651308fd45a.png)

-**Step 3.** Google just asks for some basics.
+Google just asks for some basics.
 You can enter whatever you like.
 When you're done, click the "Create" button and wait for your new Web App to show up in the list on this page, or for the Project Dashboard page to open automatically.

 [![2014-11-23_23-53-51](https://cloud.githubusercontent.com/assets/1563559/5162471/00a1f322-736c-11e4-8ab2-e03c96fde73f.png)](https://cloud.githubusercontent.com/assets/1563559/5162471/00a1f322-736c-11e4-8ab2-e03c96fde73f.png)

+### Step 3.
+Configure the App (i.e., Project)

-**Step 4.** Once the App (Project) has been created, find the "APIs & Auth" section in the Project Dashboard.
+Once the App (Project) has been created, find the "APIs & Auth" section in the Project Dashboard.
 Click to edit your "Consent Screen".
 This is what people will see when your site requests access to their account for the purpose of signing them in automatically.
 You can tune this in however you like.
 For now, just enter some of the basics to get a Consent Screen created, so that you can move on to the next step.

 [![2014-11-23_23-57-00](https://cloud.githubusercontent.com/assets/1563559/5162501/77ac6bdc-736c-11e4-9103-973582a070bf.png)](https://cloud.githubusercontent.com/assets/1563559/5162501/77ac6bdc-736c-11e4-9103-973582a070bf.png)

+### Step 4.
+Create Client ID for Authentication

-**Step 5.** Now we need to create a new Client ID.
+Now we need to create a new Client ID.
 Find the "APIs & Auth" section in the Project Dashboard.
 Click to edit "Credentials", and then choose "Create Client ID".

 You will be asked for a Callback URL, which you can obtain from your Comment Mail™ installation via the WP Dashboard.
 I'm attaching some screenshots to help you with this part.